UbiquityRobotics/ubiquity_main/README.md

         git clone http://github.com/UbiquityRobotics/robot-configurations.git
         (cd ~/catkin_ws ; catkin_make)

+30. Set your git user name and E-mail address:

+        git config --global user.email "your.email@whatever"
+        git config --global user.name "First Last"

+    where you fill in the appropriate fields in the quotes.

 ### Installing USB WiFi dongles:

 The are two common USB WiFi dongles.
 One is based on the Realtek 8192